Check if you can get Child Benefit

 - is in hospital or residential care and will be there longer than 12 weeks - unless you're still spending money on the child's needs

-- is 16 or over and working for more than 24 hours a week
+- is 16 or over, has left full time education or training and works more than 24 hours a week

 - has been in prison or custody during the last 8 weeks